Air gap installation

 --sources-path sources.yml

-The sources.yaml file is needed by kwctl to connect to registries in these categories:
+file to connect to registries in

-• Authentication is required
+- Authentication is required.

-• No TLS termination is done
+- No TLS termination is done.

-Please refer to the section on custom certificate authorities in the documentation to learn about configuring the sources.yaml file
+Please refer to the section on custom certificate

 Install Kubewarden